100stacks/aws-cloudfront-deploy-fullstack/README.md

 Once you no longer need your CDK stack, or if at anytime your CDK environment becomes corrupt, compromised, or unresponsive you can `cdk destroy` your enviroment.
 It's super easy to `cdk deploy` a new environment and you are also reducing your AWS footprint of ghost resources.

-**Although I am on the AWS Free Tier, I am charged a nominal amount for Route 53 Hosted Zone usage of 0.54 USD monthly, since my websites are up for 12+ hours.
-If you don't have your own website (www.example.com) don't follow the steps to provsion this service.
+**Although I am on the AWS Free Tier, I am charged a nominal amount for Route 53 Hosted Zone DNS usage of 0.54 USD monthly, as my websites are up for 12+ hours.
+If you don't have your own website (www.example.com) don't follow the steps to provision Route 53 or create SSL Certificates with AWS Certificate Manager.
 There will also be a charges based on Bedrock model ITC - Inference Time Compute usage.
 If you host your website on AWS or use other services, you may be charged additional fees.**

 - ref: https://labs.watchtowr.com/8-million-requests-later-we-made-the-solarwinds-supply-chain-attack-look-amateur/
 - ref: https://www.schneier.com/blog/archives/2025/02/delivering-malware-through-abandoned-amazon-s3-buckets.html